openhealthcare/gloss/README.md

 Tuple of strings containing module paths containing your subscriptions.

+### SEND_ALL_MESSAGES (optional)

+String containing an OPAL API endopoint.
+If present, all incoming messages which have a message subscription that inherits from `NotifyOpalWhenSubscribed` will be sent to this endpoint.

 ## Load testing

 Our load test script will fire a given amount messages as as many ports as are given in settings.